Types of Financial Aid

 • Complete the FAFSA

-• Be eligible to receive federal financial aid
+• Be eligible to receive federal financial aid and have unmet need.

 • Stay enrolled in 6 or more credit hours